Close

 Relating to the President of Singapore

-Our Board and the CEO have a duty to seek the President's approval before any draw occurs on our past reserves.
+Our Board and the CEO have a duty to seek the President’s approval before any draw occurs on our past reserves.
 There is no draw on our past reserves if our total reserves equal or exceed our past reserves.
-Mark to market declines on existing investments are not a draw on past reserves.
+Mark-to-market declines on existing investments are not a draw on past reserves.
 We have a duty to ensure every disposal of investment is transacted at fair market value.
 A realised loss arising from such disposals at fair market value is not a draw on past reserves.

 Every year, the Temasek Board and senior management brief the President and the Council of Presidential Advisers on Temasek’s performance and investment strategies.